Covid 19 coronavirus: More freedom for over 70s despite being at higher risk from virus

 This is a significant change from last month, when Prime Minister Jacinda Ardern asked only the most vulnerable people to stay at home while the country was at alert level 2.

-New Zealanders are anticipating greater freedoms from Tuesday, when the lockdown eases, and new guidelines issued this morning make it clear that level 3 restrictions will be the same across all age groups.
+New Zealanders are anticipating greater freedoms when the lockdown eases at 11.59pm tomorrow, and new guidelines issued this morning make it clear that level 3 restrictions will be the same across all age groups.

+The easing of restrictions here comes as the official global death toll from coronavirus passed the 200,000 mark.
+The tally is compiled by John Hopkins University from government figures, and the actual toll is feared much higher.
+More than 50,000 people in the US have died.

+Elderly New Zealanders were being asked to be "especially carefully" as restrictions ease.

 "Obviously age is one determinant of risk, but people over 70 are perfectly able to make these judgments for themselves," Seniors Minister Tracey Martin told the Herald.